What is an ectopic pregnancy?

 - infertility treatments such as in vitro fertilization (IVF) or gamete intrafallopian transfer (GIFT)

 What are the symptoms of an ectopic pregnancy?

 Common symptoms of an ectopic pregnancy include:

 If the fallopian tube ruptures, the pain and bleeding could be severe enough to cause fainting, low blood pressure, shoulder pain, and rectal pressure.
 Sudden lower abdominal pain can be sharp.
-Contact your health care provider if you are experiencing any of the above symptoms.
+Contact your health care provider if you have any of the above symptoms.

 How is an ectopic pregnancy diagnosed?